-Inspired by the farmhouse table design by Ana White and our friend’s the Young’s who built a similar table, I decided to try this project out.
+Inspired by the farmhouse table design by Ana White, I decided to try this project out.
 It’s a great project for an ambitious beginner and because it’s a “rustic” design, it’s a pretty forgiving project.

 (P.s.
 If you like this post, check out my Rustic Farmhouse Bed)